vicalden23/gemalto/docs/exercise_2.md

 Create front-end solution for `localhost:3001/users/food(s)`.
 The UI shouldnt be hurt to look at and the UX shouldnt be horrible nor complicated.

+Feel free to use anything (react, jquery, bootstrap, etc.)

 **Minimum requirement:**
   1. As a user, I can see a list of user with its metadata (first_name, last_name, hero_name, favorite_food)
   2. As a user, I can add a new user